uptoratlen/gsArchivPDFDownloader/README.md

 ```4 digits start year>:<2 digits start month>-<4 digits end year>:<2 digits end month>```

 The start year/month needs to be older than the end year/month.
-Script will check for correct format and valid range.
+Script will check for the correct format and valid range.
 Anything from 1997/08 to 2039/12 will be accepted as valid.

 #### --year
 eg. a commandline  ``` python gsArchivPDFDownloader.py -e -y 2020 ``` or  ``` python gsArchivPDFDownloader.py
 --edition --year 2020```
 will download all editions from 2020.
-In case the commandline is used, each year will try to get a 13 editions.
-Which currently does only exists in 2017.
+In case the commandline is used, each year will try to get 13 editions.
+Which currently does only exist in 2017.
-Yes I know that does not make much sense, and this issue will be adressed in a next version.
+Yes, I know that makes little sense, and this issue will be added in the next version.

 This run type uses the "abortlimit" of the gs.json file to trigger an abort if the number is reached.
 in case the number is 2 and the flow is like this: success - fail - fail > Abort